 Eligibility for a free pass is assessed during enrolment at Bridgend or Pencoed Colleges.
 For out of county colleges, please email firstname.lastname@example.org giving the courses, college you wish to attend, your name, contact details and date of birth.

-During the pandemic the local authority is operating a zero tolerance approach to poor behaviour on dedicated local authority provided home-to-school transport.
+The local authority is operating a 'zero tolerance' approach to poor behaviour on dedicated local authority provided home-to-school transport.

 Parents/carers and pupils should familiarise themselves with the Travel Behaviour Code.
 It encourages safe school travel, and notes pupils’ expected behavioural standards.

 If pupils do not follow the code, schools, colleges, and the local authority can take action against them for their own and others’ safety.
 This might involve taking away their right to school transport for a period of time and even exclusion from school.

 If a pupil is excluded from school transport, the pupil’s parents or carers will be notified of the duration and reason in writing.
 Parents and carers will need to make alternative arrangements for the period so the pupil continues to attend school.

 Damage to the operator’s vehicle may result in the operator recovering the cost of repairs from the child’s parents or carers.